petre-renware/sdeven/README.md

 * directory `docs/` has content ONLY on branch `publishing`
 * it is used by `GitHub` to publish the site (from branch `publishing` directory `docs/`) and is upload when a public release is decideded

-## Organization

-Root of development of static site resides under `docusausurus_portal` as being *Docusaurus* installed directory.

-Built static site image (as deployable under a HTTP server) resides in an archive file: `static_site[_version].zip` located in repository root.
-Name may contain ***content version*** to easly identify what content version resides inside.

-Also, in (together with) `content_xx`, usually will stay as archived the whole development directory for an easy restore as it was at deployment.
-*Please treat this carefully as it possible for missing or unusable as being too old software version no longer runnable on current operating systems.*

-## Development organization

-The following directories and files are of interest and relevant for proposed usage & objectives:

-* **portal root** -  `docusaurus.config.js` portal / site visual configuration: titles, links, etc
-* **src** - `src/pages/index.js` is the main (landing) page; format `HTML` with `REACT` controls
-* **docs/SDEVEN_content** - the methodology content (copy or why not link !)